Government information publication guide

 Open access information

-- All other documents that are tabled in Parliament concerning the Museum,
+- All other documents that are tabled in Parliament concerning the AM

-- Strategic plans including the Corporate Strategic plan
+- Strategic plans including the Corporate Strategic Plan (CSP)

 - Biographies of the Museum Trustees and Executive Leadership Team

-- A register of scientific publications by Museum staff and associates
+- A register of scientific publications by AM staff and associates

 - Repatriation Policy